Things to do

 With plenty of well-signed trails and bridlepaths to choose from, walking, riding and cycling are always popular, especially from Nettlecombe Farm where some of the best routes are very easy to get to.
+If you’re hooked up to the Strava app then you’ll be able to follow our electronically mapped routes and give yourself a workout or just a stroll to suit yourself.
 The Island is also a good place for everyone to explore, with some great accessible paths in beautiful scenery that are safe and easy for those with pushchairs or wheelchairs.

 You'll have no trouble finding something to do all year round too, although the Island's famous mild climate is unlikely to keep you from enjoying the outdoors even in winter.
 Many attractions stay open all year round, and there is even now an Autumn Walking Festival offering some interesting and sometimes challenging guided walks and excursions across the Island.

 We've picked out some suggested activities that we know our previous guests have enjoyed, but there are so many more that could be here...

 Following in the footsteps of generations of local artists, the Isle of Wight is home to a growing creative industry that offers opportunities for visitors to develop their talents or learn a new skill.
 A selection of our favourites is listed below, many of which are suitable for groups or individuals.
 Advanced booking is recommended.